Verifiable Quantum Advantage without Structure: Introduction

 We can then construct $|\widehat{\phi}\rangle$ as the QFT of $|\phi\rangle$, which we can generate using the generator matrix for $C$.
 We will likewise construct $|\widehat{\tau}_y\rangle$ as the QFT of $|\tau_y\rangle$.
 To construct $|\tau_y\rangle$, we note that $|\tau_y\rangle$ is a product of $n$ states that look like:

 Since each $y_i$ is just a single bit, we can construct such states by applying $O$ to a uniform superposition of inputs, measuring the result, and starting over if we obtain the incorrect $y_i$.

 It remains to show how to decode $c,e$ from $c+e$.
 We observe that $|\widehat{\tau}_{i,y_i}\rangle$ has roughly half of its weight on 0, whereas the remaining half the weight is essentially uniform (though with complex phases) since $O$ is a random function.
 This means we can think of $e$ as a vector where each symbol is 0 with probability $1/2$, and random otherwise.
 In other words, $c+e$ is a noisy version of $c$ following an analog of the binary symmetric channel generalized to larger alphabets.
-If the dual code $C^\perp$ were efficiently decodable under such noise, then can decode $c$ (and hence $e$) from $c+e$.
+If the dual code $C^\perp$ were efficiently decodable under such noise, then one can decode $c$ (and hence $e$) from $c+e$.

-Toward that end, we show that $c$ is uniquely information-theoretically decodable (whp) provided the rate of $C^\perp$ is not too high.
+Toward that end, we show that $c$ is uniquely and efficiently decodable (with high probability) provided the rate of $C^\perp$ is not too high.
 In our case where $C$ is a folded Reed-Solomon code, $C^\perp$ is essentially another Reed-Solomon code, and we can decode efficiently using {\bf list-decoding} algorithms~\cite{GS99}.
-We can show that the list-decoding results in a unique codeword (whp) for the above described error distribution assuming $C$ to have an appropriate rate.
+We can show that the list-decoding results in a unique codeword (with high probability) for the above described error distribution assuming $C$ to have an appropriate rate.

 There are a couple important caveats with the above.
 First is that, to use list-recoverability to prove one-wayness, we actually needed to augment $C$, which broke linearity.
 This is easily overcome by only applying the QFT to the linear part of $C$.